 Both of these protocols are used for the processing of the transfer of emails between an email server, and a mail client (such as Mozilla Thunderbird, Microsoft Outlook, Eudora, or your default smartphone email app).

-POP3 is a protocol that has been around for a very long time, with the POP1 being created in 1984, and POP2 in early 1985/.
-POP3 is the current version built in 1988 and remains one of the most popular email protocols in use.
+POP3 is a protocol that has been around for a very long time.
+POP1 was first created in1984 and POP2 in early 1985/.
+POP3 is the current version that was created in1988 and remains one of the most popular email protocols in use.

 IMAP was created in 1986, but at that time, we don’t think they anticipated how well it fits in with the current “cloud-based” trend that has developed over recent years.